-When Dr. Arjen Hoekstra created the water footprint he opened people’s eyes about how humanity uses water.
-Discover what guided Hoekstra onto this visionary path, the role that consumer decisions have on water use, the complexities of industrial versus pasture-raised meat, and more.
+Dr. Arjen Hoekstra created the water footprint and opened people’s eyes about sustainable consumption and how humanity uses water.
+Discover what guided him onto this visionary path, the role that consumer decisions have on consumption and water use, the complexities of industrial versus pasture-raised meat, and more.

-Because the concept has proven to be so durable, a whole new scientific discipline has sprung up, one flexible enough to measure water consumption for a variety of entities ranging from individuals to countries, products to processes.
+Because the concepts of water footprints and sustainable consumption have proven to be so durable, a whole new scientific discipline has sprung up, one flexible enough to measure water consumption for a variety of entities ranging from individuals to countries, products to processes.
 As the flow of conversation rolls on to the topic of water and sustainability, Hoekstra’s dedication and insight into addressing and resolving daunting water problems becomes clear.

 Read on to find out what guided Hoekstra onto this visionary path, the impact of consumer decisions on water use, what sustainable consumption looks like and the complexities surrounding industrial versus pasture-raised meat and more.

 WFC: Even though you created the water footprint concept many years ago, why do you think it’s now becoming more widely known and accepted?